 Most of the time, we're not into social media holidays, but we'll make an exception for September.
-Who could pass up National Bacon Day on September 5th?
-There's a little something down here called praline bacon, y'all.
-We're only human.
+Who could pass up National Lazy Mom’s Day on September 6 or National Tailgating Day on September 7?
 There’s also National #TalkLikeAPirateDay on the 19th.
-We can’t think of a better day to have a Voodoo Daiquiri at Jean Lafitte’s Blacksmith Shop.
+We can’t think of a better day to have a Voodoo Daiquiri (a.k.a.
+The Purple Drank) at Jean Lafitte’s Blacksmith Shop.

 Not into social media holidays?
-Here are six other ways you can celebrate September in NOLA.
+Here are five other ways you can celebrate September in NOLA.

 Southern Decadence is held annually in New Orleans over Labor Day.
 More than 160,000 LGBTQ travelers and their friends come down for parades, block parties, gay history walking tours, drag shows and general revelry.

 Don’t miss Restaurant Week New Orleans.
-Participating restaurants will be offering a fixed price menu which will give customers the opportunity to save 25% on a two-course lunch menu under $20 or a three-course dinner menu under $40.
+Participating restaurants will be offering a fixed price menu which will give customers the opportunity to save big on a two-course lunch menues and three-course dinner menus all over town.

 New Orleans’ Fried Chicken Festival had its inaugural year in 2016.
-It was such a huge success that, not did they have to add another day, they had to move to a larger venue – Woldenberg Park.
+It was such a huge success that, not only did they have to move to a larger venue last year – Woldenberg Park – they had to add another day two years in a row!
 Come eat all the chicken and fixings you want, and enjoy live entertainment on two stages.
 Events include a Fried Chicken Tenders Eating Contest and a Best Fried Chicken Contest.

 Hoist a cold one or two at the NOLA On Tap Beer Festival in City Park, featuring 400 brews, authentic New Orleans food, and live music.
 Proceeds go to the Louisiana SPCA.